mlabs-haskell/purus-pkg/README.md

 out [Zero to Nix.](https://zero-to-nix.com/concepts/flakes/), in particular learn more about [Nix flakes](https://zero-to-nix.com/concepts/flakes/).

+The template provides the Nix machinery to load `purus-pkg` with a registry to fetch packages, and it provides a `Makefile` to orchestrate `purus-pkg` with the compilation to UPLC.

 ## `purus-pkg`

 `purus-pkg` is the executable for the package manager.